If the state of Alaska is going to participate in the construction of an in-state gasline we must ask ourselves WHY.

 How does the project impact non-rail belt communities?

 Non-rail belt communities would also see industry expansion particularly in areas that facilitate resource extraction industries and value added industries for those extracted resources.
-This would mean increases in jobs, increased wages and would help to maintain the existence of rural Alaska and native culture ( which has a high existence value in my opinion).
+This would mean increases in jobs, increased wages and would help to maintain the existence of rural Alaska and native culture ( which has a high existence value in our opinion).
 The increased economic activity in rural Alaska would also allow for other consumption goods and services to be transported to rural locations at less cost.

 Reasons for Fairbanks: